 Recommended by Wendy from Worldwide Wendy

 A few years ago we did a road trip in the Catalonia region.
 We visited many beautiful places like Blanes, Figueres, Besalu, the famous monastery of Montserrat with it’s Black Madonna and the lesser known Poblet Monastery.
-But the place that impressed me the most is the little village, Castellfullit de la Roca.
+But the place that impressed me the most was the little village, Castellfollit de la Roca.

 This small village is situated a 2 hours drive to the north-east of Barcelona.
 The location on top of a columnar basalt cliff is stunning.
 Houses are built to the very edge of the cliff.
 The masterpiece is a tiny church, named Sant Salvador Church, on the tip of the rock.
 Wandering through the little alleys and enjoying a nice meal in one of the local restaurants will make for a great day trip from Barcelona.